levibostian/pyInteractiveTesting/README.md

 python3 removeInfiniteLoops.py
 ```
 The program will prompt for the text to search for in the output.txt file that is the infinite loop text. output.txt will be edited to fix the infinite loop issue.

+Lastly, this code is pretty hacky so be warned.
+It was meant to be a quick and dirty tester so it was created quick and dirty.

 ###License: